Forward notice (Direction 5.1)

 5.1.2 Forward notices – format and content

-In addition to any other means of publication or provision of notice to potential tender participants, forward notices for open and Selective Tenders must be published on the website or system nominated by the Secretary using the applicable form, and include the following information, to the extent known at the time of publication:
+Subject to Instruction 5.1.3, in addition to any other means of publication or provision of notice to potential tender participants, forward notices must be published on the website or system nominated by the Secretary using the applicable form, and include the following information, to the extent known at the time of publication:

 (a) indication of the expected timing and location for release of the Tender Notice;